rhidsa/crc-quick-loan-rhpam-demo/README.md

 consume decision services deployed on the decision server.

 This demo installs the Red Hat Decision Manager on OpenShift Container Platform on your local machine.
-It's leveraging CodeReady Continers and delivers a fully functioning container-native development experience.
+It's leveraging CodeReady Containers and delivers a fully functioning container-native development experience.